jacordero/ESA-audio-sentiment-analysis/docs/us52_notes_on_running.md

     pip install pydub

 ## Loading the data and models
-please make sure that you have already created a directory called features/tone inside your data directory.
+please make sure that you have already created a directory called `features/tone` inside your data directory.
 The extracted features will be saved in this directory.
-In case you decided to make some changes in your data, please first remove the joblib files created in this directory and rerun the python script [us52_neuralnetwork.py].
+Also make sure that you have a directory called `tone_test` in your data directory with testing data.
+In case you decided to make some changes in your data, please first remove the joblib files created in this directory and rerun the python script [us52_neuralnetwork.py](prototypes/us52_neuralnetwork.py).

 Using the joblib files you only need to extract features once, and use them for later training in the future, which could save a lot of time.